Eddy08/java-to-.net/README.md

 Plaigrism checks with openai.

-Step by step journey and wildly roaming feature for searching the differences and similarities
+Step by step journey and wildly roaming feature for searching the differences and similarities.

+UI should be thought provoking, easy to remember differences / Custom user journeys.